GuptaSiddhant/User-Handedness/README.md

 • Collected Data in CSV format (including additional Group column) - "sheetdata.csv"

+• The console input/output in R - "R_LDA.txt"

-• Results of performed Linear Discriminant Analysis (LDA) in R - "LDA_result.txt"
+• Results of performed Linear Discriminant Analysis (LDA) in R - "LDA_results.txt"

+The results show 100% accuracy and this can allow determining in user's interactive hand to make adaptive user-interface.